Code-Institute-Submissions/strasse34-pp5/README.md

 ## Wireframes

-- A low-fi wireframe was build before developing the website.
+- A low-fi wireframe was built before developing the website.
 - This was done in Balsamiq Wireframes.
 - Most of the pages has same design so a basic wireframe was created for the following pages:
-- Home page also used for feed and interested page
+- Home page also used for feed and liked page
 - Add/edit page also used for add posts, edit posts and edit profile

 <details><summary>Home Page logged out</summary>